For Witt Jr., the diamond is his classroom

 “The best thing is to just try to be the best teammate possible,” Witt Jr. said.
 “That helps take it off of me and try to help others as well as trying to win.
 The pressure is off.
 You’ve seen those guys that are out there like, ‘It’s me, it’s me, look at me.’
 And I just never want to be that guy.
 I try to stay away from that as much as possible.
 I try to be the best teammate, the best brother, the best boyfriend, the best son, the best person I can possibly be.”

 In Spring Training this year, Witt Jr. got his first full experience of being in big league camp and showing what he could do on a big stage.
 The Royals put him in every situation they could to see how he handled it, from starting games in the infield with the regulars to hitting leadoff against big league pitching.
-He aced nearly all of it, so much so that he had to be considered for the Opening Day roster.
+He aced nearly all of it, so much so that he was considered for the Opening Day roster in 2021.

 “You just keep checking boxes, and the intangibles keep piling up for long-term success,” Goldberg said.
 “And it should happen for him, and it will happen for him.
 When that is and how big it is, I don’t know.
 I know his ceiling is endless.”

-Witt Jr. finishes up his interviews with a firm handshake and a smile.
-He’ll stay and talk to you as long as you’d like, but there is a game to get ready to play.
-He heads into the Naturals clubhouse, well into his pregame routine already.
+Witt Jr. always finishes up his interviews with a firm handshake and a smile.
+He’ll stay and talk to you as long as you’d like, but there is either a game or workout to prepare for.
 There are millions of ground balls to field, and even more swings to take.

-He has one eye on the Majors but two feet planted on the dirt in between second and third base.
+He has one eye on the Majors but two feet planted on the dirt.
 This is the best classroom he’s ever had.